top of page

 HISTORY

 The DoD STARBASE Program first originated in Detroit, Michigan as Project STARS in 1991.
-The curriculum, designed by Barbara Koscak and Rick Simms, focused on exposing at-risk youth, (4-6 grade) to innovative hands-on activities in science, technology and mathematics based on the physics of flight.
+The original curriculum focused on exposing youth (4-6 grade) to innovative hands-on activities in science, technology, and mathematics based on the physics of flight.
 Under the guidance of Brig.
-Gen. David Arendts, 127th wing commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific concepts in a “real world” setting.
+Gen. David Arendts, 127th Wing Commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific concepts in a “real world” setting.
 National Guard personnel demonstrated the use of science, mathematics, engineering, and technology in their fields of expertise and served as role models to the attending students.

 "The desire to achieve is won or lost in the mind of the students… but the outcome depends on the judgment, skill and courage of the individuals.
 I personally guarantee that STARBASE Indiana promotes a plethora of attributes that will do nothing but help our children be successful in all of their endeavors faced while climbing the ladder of success."